fbennett/quizzer/README.md

     npm install quizzer

 In addition to the dependencies pulled in by `npm`, Quizzer needs to have access to the external programs `pandoc` and `pdflatex`.
-Both should be available as package installs on your operating system (the latter as part of the `texlive` package).
+While `pdflatex` should be available as package installs on your operating system (probably as part of the `texlive` package), `pandoc` is a different matter.

+Quizzer uses a simple JavaScript module to convert `markdown` text to HTML, supplemented by `MathJax` for mathematical formulae.
+When generating examination papers, the `markdown` + `MathJax` markup must be converted to `LaTeX`, and `pandoc` is used for that purpose.
+For things to work correctly, mathematical formulae must be left intact during the conversion.
+An extension to `pandoc` (`tex_math_dollars`) exists for this exact purpose, but unfortunately it is available only in `pandoc` version 1.10 and above.

+Depending on your system, installing `pandoc` 1.10+ may be something of a chore at this point in time.
+In our own environment, getting it in place on an aging virtual server running CentOS 6 required a scratch build of both the Glasgow Haskell Compiler and the Haskell Platform.
+Everything worked swimmingly after that was done, but the compile process took several hours, and needed to be nudged forward repeatedly.

+If `pandoc` 1.10 is not an option, and you don't need maths rendering, you can use an earlier pandoc by editing the following file:

+   ./api/admin/quiz/downloadexam/matchExec.js

+Just change `html+tex_math_dollars` to simply `html`, and you should be good.

+Apart from this transitional speed bump, installation is simple.
 Run the server by saving the following code to a file (such as `quizServer.js`, say):

     var qz = require('quizzer');
     qz.run();